MikeDigitize/Getting_Started_With_TDD/README.md

 *A good user story should tell us who, what and why...*

 Let's say this request has come from Joe.
 Joe wants a Euromillions lottery ball generator to pick his numbers for him when he plays the lottery.
+It saves him expending the mental effort of choosing numbers and he feels he has a better chance through a random selection than a manual one.

 ## The Spec

 Ok we have a user.
-We have a consumer.
-Now we need to understand how this thing works.
+We have a goal - ~~to help Joe win the lottery~~ to pick Joe's lottery numbers for him.
+Now we need to understand how this thing could work.
 In 2001 Ron Jeffries wrote about the three Cs of a user story - Card, Conversation, Confirmation.
 We have the card, now we need to spark some conversation around the story.

 * How will this be utilised?
 * What are the rules of the Euromillions?